Skip to main content

 Stock and ETF trades: $0.
 Options: $0 per trade (plus $0.04/contract in regulatory fees).
 Crypto: $0 commission.

-But free has fine print.
+Free has fine print.
 Robinhood routes orders through payment for order flow (PFOF), meaning market makers pay for your trade flow.
 You might get slightly worse execution than Fidelity, which routes more aggressively for price improvement.
 On small trades, the difference is pennies.
 On a $50,000 order, it could be a few dollars.

-The fees that do exist:
+The fees that actually exist:

-• FINRA TAF: $0.000195/share on equity sells, $0.00329/contract on options sells (as of January 2026)
+• FINRA TAF: $0.000195/share on equity sells, $0.00329/contract on options sells (as of April 2026)

 • Options regulatory/exchange fees: $0.04/contract